barbecacov/yolov3.pytorch-1/README.md

 ## Train

-### How to train the model
+### How to train on COCO

-1. Download [COCO detection](http://cocodataset.org/#download) dataset and annotions, or prepare your own dataset follow the instructions in [Train on custom dataset](https://github.com/ECer23/yolov3.pytorch#train-on-custom-dataset)
+1. Download [COCO detection](http://cocodataset.org/#download) dataset and annotions, or prepare your own dataset follow the instructions in [How to train on custom dataset](https://github.com/ECer23/yolov3.pytorch#train-on-custom-dataset)
 2. Download official pre-trained Darknet53 weights on ImageNet [here](https://pjreddie.com/media/files/darknet53.conv.74)
 3. Transform the weights to PyTorch readable file `0.ckpt` by running
     ```bash